Epic Entrepreneurs

 Bill

-Thanks for listening.
 Please hit the subscribe button, leave us a 5 star review, and share this podcast.
-You can reach me at williamgilliland@actioncoach.com.
+You can reach me at williamgilliland@actioncoach.com or at https://billgilliland.biz/

 Hey there, welcome to this week's episode of Epic Entrepreneurs.
 I am super excited I've got Ben from Ben Fon Audio on with us.
 I'm sorry I got that wrong, didn't I?
 It's Ben Fon Studios, my apologies.
 So Ben Fon Studios, he does audio and video, obviously.
 So, ben, welcome to the show.